dceejay/RedMap/README.md

  - **color** : CSS color name or #rrggbb value for heading vector line or accuracy polygon.
  - **icon** : <a href="https://fontawesome.com/v4.7.0/icons/" target="mapinfo">font awesome</a> icon name, <a href="https://github.com/Paul-Reed/weather-icons-lite" target="mapinfo">weather-lite</a> icon, :emoji name:, or https:// or inline data:image/ uri.
  - **iconColor** : Standard CSS colour name or #rrggbb hex value.
+ - **iconSize** : Set the size in pixels of the "special" icons and web icons.
  - **SIDC** : NATO symbology code (can be used instead of icon).
 See below.
  - **building** : OSMbulding GeoJSON feature set to add 2.5D buildings to buildings layer.
 See below.
  - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting, minimum 20 seconds)